 A hi-top fade male hairstyle

-By the late 90s this style entirely went out of fashion but in spite of this fact it made a great comeback in the mid 2010 due to the revival of hip hop fashion since 2011.
+By the late 90s, this style entirely went out of fashion but in spite of this fact it made a great comeback in mid-2010 due to the revival of hip hop fashion since 2011.
 Among modern hi-top fades we can name a famous basketball player from the National Basketball Association – Nerlens Noel.

 A high and tight male hairstyle